 Notice in the picture above, while one roofer is cleaning and soaking the seam area with membrane cleaner, the other roofer uses a rough push broom to clean off the tough dirt, so that there is proper adhesion between the rubber membrane and seam tape.

-Once the area is cleaned with the membrane cleaner, a rubber primer is applied to the area of contact, and the left to be dried to the point of being tacky.
-After the primer is dry, the peel and stick seam tape can be applied.
-The special chemical on the peel and stick tape make use of the rubber glue (splice adhesive) not necessary.
+Once the area is cleaned with the membrane cleaner, a rubber primer is applied to the area of contact, and left to be dried to the point of being tacky.
+After the primer is dry, peel and stick seam tape can be applied.
+The special chemical on the peel and stick tape makes use of the rubber glue (splice adhesive) unnecessary.
 The primer acts as a glue and actually creates a stronger bond than the splice adhesive.

-In fact, the introduction of peel and stick seam tapes and other flashing materials for rubber roofs, made the entire system a lot better than it was when the only option was the splice glue, which would often fail in 5-7 years after the original roof installation.
-With peel-and-stick roof accessories rubber roofs now can last 10-12 or even more years, before re-seaming is required.
+In fact, the introduction of peel and stick seam tapes and other flashing materials for rubber roofs, made the entire system a lot better than it was when the only option was the splice glue, which would often fail in 5-7 years after the original installation.
+With peel-and-stick roof accessories, rubber roofs now can last 10-12 or longer, before re-seaming is required.

 On commercial re-seam repair work, we can offer a bi-annual roof inspection / service contract with three years water-tightness warranty, which VERY few roofing contractors can offer.
 Warranty and service contract can be discussed separately, when we give you a roof repair estimate.
 Neither is included by default into our standard rubber roof repair service.

-As I came to inspect the roof I noticed that there were large soft spots around the chimney corners.
-The lead flashing was eaten by squirrels on all four corners of the chimney, and the chimney itself had multiple cracks in the brick, mortar, and old cracks which were sealed with some type of exterior caulking, which was now failing.
-Other then that, to my surprise I could not find any actual leaks in the rubber roof.
-The design of the house, which is a butterfly roof sloped down from the center, makes this roof virtually leaks-free unless the roof installation is a complete hack job.
+As I came to inspect the roof, I noticed that there were large soft spots around the chimney corners.
+The lead flashing was eaten by squirrels on all four corners of the chimney, and the chimney itself had multiple cracks in the brick, mortar, as well as old cracks that were sealed with some type of exterior caulking, which was now failing.
+Other than that, to my surprise I could not find any actual leaks in the rubber roof.
+The design of the house, which is a butterfly roof sloped down from the center, makes this roof virtually leak-free unless the installation is a complete hack job.
 It was also more or less properly installed with 3″ peel-and-stick seam tape, seams overlapping in the downward direction, and single-piece pipe boots.
-The only part that could leak was the chimney membrane flashing, but it was also in a very decent shape and the seam-probe test showed no separations between the roof and chimney flashing.
+The only part that could leak was the chimney membrane flashing, but it was also in very decent shape, and the seam-probe test showed no separations between the roof and chimney flashing.

 I started out by removing the old lead flashing and cutting a continuous 1″ deep grove into the chimney, in which new copper flashing would be permanently inserted.
 This grove was made in the brick itself, and not into mortar joints, which are much softer and do not provide sufficient strength for the counter-flashing.
 Once the cuts were made and all the brick dust was cleaned out of the grove and the roof, I began cleaning out the cracks in the brick and removing the old caulking.